kyguy/kafka-summit-2021/template.md

 ## Cluster balancing

-To balance our partitions accross our brokers we can use Cruise Control, an opensource project for balancing workloads across Kafka brokers.
+To balance our partitions across our brokers we can use Cruise Control, an opensource project for balancing workloads across Kafka brokers.

-Strimzi's Cruise Control integration makes it easy to use Cruise Control in Kubernetes.

-We can deploy Cruise Control in a similar fashion to how we deployed other components like the Entity Operator, through the `kafka` custom resource:
+We can deploy Cruise Control in a similar fashion to how we deployed other components like the Entity Operator, through the `Kafka` custom resource:
 ```
 kind: Kafka
 metadata: